lbetz/puppet-tomcat/README.md

    notify => Tomcat::Server::Service['myapp1'],
 }
 ```
-There's a bug in the use of anchor, so Notifying Tomcat::Server does not work, yet.
+Notice notifying Tomcat::Server does not work, you have to do this against Tomcat::Server::Service.

 #####`setenv`
 Handles environment variables in 'bin/setenv.sh'.